frederic-perez/AmE-dictionary/dictionary.md

 __steep__ :four::shit: _He faces a steep learning curve._ _A steep increase._ _Steep decline._
 __steeped__ _v_ _Tea steeped in teapots._
 __steeple__ :two::shit: _n_
+__steeple__ _n_ A steeple is a very tall tower that gets smaller and smaller as it goes up.
+Many churches have steeples.
+Steeples are really tall so people can find the church from anywhere in town.
+__steeplejack__ _n_ A person who climbs steeples, towers, or the like, to build or repair them.
 __steeply__ :two::shit:
 __stein__ _n_
 __stem__ _v_ _The country is trying to stem the spread of the avian influenza._